Loading...

 What may be delegated, for how long, under what conditions?

-Defines explicit boundaries: which classes of judgment may be delegated, under what conditions, for what duration, and under what circumstances delegation must expire, pause, or be re-authorised.
+Defines explicit delegation boundaries: which classes of judgment may be delegated, under what conditions, for what duration, and under what circumstances delegation must expire, pause, or be re-authorised.

 Without this: